OmegaPointZero/Chatter/README.md

 Chatter is in it's initial stages.
 The current project outlook is as follows:

 + Customer Service Agent login
-  + MongoDB database to hold agent data
-  + Path to add agents
-  + Path to have agents login
-  + Middleware to be sure that only agents have access to agent page
-  + Middleware to allow only certain IP addresses have access to agent registration/login
   + Keep track of number of agents logged in at any given time

 + Categories of Service